Unzor/asciiscript/README.md

 A simple and minimalistic program that translates ASCII chars to a string and then evaluates them.

 # How it works:
-#1: It splits every space into an object
+#1: It splits every hyphen into an object

 #2: Parse each entry as a number